cal-cs184-student/webpage-just-add-more-squares/proj3/index.md

 If the BVH node we created contains fewer than `max_leaf_size` primitives, it will be a leaf node with all of the primitives.

 Otherwise, we must split the BVH node further.
 In order to do so, we use the `extent` variable and find the longest axis of the bounding box.
 Then, we sort the primitives from `start` to `end`, ordered by their centroid's position along this axis.
-This sorting is in-place and we never need to create more vectors to hold primitives.
+This sorting is in-place and we never need to create more vectors to hold primitives (see Extra Credit).
 We then take the median centroid `mid` to split on using pointer arithmetic and recursively construct the left and right BVH nodes with all the primitives from `start` to `mid` and `mid` to `end`, respectively.
 Because we're using the median in this manner, there will always be non-empty collections of primitives on each side of the split.

 Here are some images showing the results of our BVH.